-- Distribution of Institutional Planning and Budget Development Process Handbook, and Current Year Fiscal Updates/Budget Assumptions - Governing Board approval of final budget - Program Review Recommendation Spreadsheet from previous year program reviews and annual updates forwarded to planning committees by Associate Dean of Institutional Effectiveness and Research.
+- Program Review Recommendation Spreadsheet from previous year program reviews and annual updates forwarded to planning committees by office of Institutional Effectiveness and Research.
 Recommendations prioritized by the program must include budget needs and requests information as well as justifications from Comprehensive Institutional Master Plan and primary budget prioritization criteria.
-The same resource allocation process will be utilized for all funding sources i.e. VTEA, Instructional Equipment and Library Materials Block Grant, General Fund. - Status Report of Previous Years Budget Prioritization Spreadsheet presented to Consultation Council - Academic Planning Committee works on development of Educational Master Plan
+The same resource allocation process will be utilized for all funding sources. - Consultation Council adoption of Educational Master Plan - Status Update on Progress on Annual Planning Agenda (Action Plan Evaluation Matrix) presented to Consultation Council - Unit level members (divisions for instructional areas and program areas for non-instructional areas) will meet to prioritize budget requests for unit (division or program area) based on the adopted budget prioritization criteria.